zola-25/zola-25.github.io/About.md

 permalink: /about
 ---

-Mike Towill is a Software Engineer and Consultant with 10 years experience across a wide variety of domains such as Catastrophe Bond Pricing, Machine Learning, Bioinformatics and Energy Management.
+Hi, I'm Mike Towill, a Software Engineer and Consultant with 10 years experience across a wide variety of domains such as Catastrophe Bond Pricing, Travel Technology, Machine Learning, Bioinformatics and Energy Management.

-He currently specialises in:
+I currently specialise in:

 * .NET and .NET Core
 * ASP.NET Core